-Activities 2013/14 Provision of a 24 hour flood warning, forecast and emergency service.
-Publicly accessible river level and rainfall information 100% of the time via Environmental Southland website environmental data information (EDI) phone-in system.
-Publication of flood warning bulletins via "real time" web information Publication of warning information prior to and during potential or actual floods for the Mataura River and its main and media outlets normally at two hourly intervals during daylight tributaries, the Makarewa River, Oreti River and Winton Detention Dam, Aparima River and Otautau Stream, We hours but on a 24 hour basis during the crucial stages of major floods.
-River and three Invercargill flood schemes.
-Expand the predictive rainfall/river runoff models in key catchments Improve the ability to predict future flooding events through the provision of the predictive rainfall/river models in the through the: Invercargill area, Upper Oreti, Upper Mataura, Upper Waikaia, Lower Waikaia, Mid Mataura and Aparima Rivers 1. use of density rainfall gauge networks in catchment headwaters; and through the addition of: 2. development of a Makarewa rainfall runoff model.
-1. in 2013/14, a density rainfall gauge network in the Upper Mataura catchment headwaters and a Makarewa rainfall runoff model; and 2. in 2014/15, a density rainfall gauge network in the South Hokonui Hills catchment headwaters.
+Activities 2014/15 Provision of a 24 hour flood warning, forecast and emergency service.
+Publicly accessible river level and rainfall information 100% of the time via Environmental Southland website and environmental data information (EDI) phone-in system.
+Publication of flood warning bulletins via "real time" web information Publication of warning information prior to and during potential or actual floods for the Mataura River and its main and media outlets normally at two hourly intervals during daylight tributaries, the Makarewa River, Oreti River and Winton Detention Dam, Aparima River and Otautau Stream, Waiau hours but on a 24 hour basis during the crucial stages of major floods.
+Expand the predictive rainfall/river runoff models in key catchments nts Improve the ability to predict future flooding events through the provision of the predictive rainfall/river models in through the: Invercargill area, Upper Oreti, Upper Mataura, Upper Waikaia, Lower Waikaia, Mid Mataura and Aparima Rivers 1. use of density rainfall gauge networks in catchment headwaters; and through the addition of: 2. development of a Makarewa rainfall runoff model.
+1. in 2014/15, a density rainfall gauge network in the South Hokonui Hills catchment headwaters.
 Provide up-to-date flood warning information booklets for Aparima, Complete annual review, and update as required, the flood warning information booklets and have available for the Invercargill, Mataura, Makarewa, Oreti, Pourakino and Waiau for the public. public.